gkamat82/hallucination_ai_dl/README.md

 We are trying to explore and benchmark several mitigation strategies, which are aimed to:

 1. Understand the existing metrics and exploring other reliable evaluation tools
-2. Studying implementation details and quantifying the accuracy improvements
+2. Study implementation details and quantifying the accuracy improvements

 ## Model